Memory Management

 Using Lists

 In the past, it was common to use <List> objects to form collections of <Node> objects.
 Please note that the <NodeBuffer> and <TypeBuffer> are now recommended instead of <List>.
 For the purposes of supporting legacy code, this documentation includes full coverage of <List>.
-As of December 2022, <List> is used infrequently in the Scenome Scripting Language codebase.
+As of December 2022, <List> is used only in a few places in the Simdify Scripting Language codebase.

 There are two main ways of managing ownership with <List> objects: Add and AddRef.
 If you plan on adding a <Node> object to the document, then you should use AddRef so that you can later transfer ownership to the <Model3D>.
 If you use Add, you'll have to explicitly remove the <Node> from the <List> ( which means that no one owns it ) and then make sure to transfer ownership to the <Model3D>.
 For this reason, it's just easier to use AddRef.